Gimulator/Gimulator/README.md

         type        string
         name        string
         namespace   string
-    value           interface{} #It means any type of data, like JSON or Yaml.
+    value           interface{} # It means any type of data, like JSON or Yaml.
 ```

 Key is the identifier of objects.
-Gimulator can find objects based on keys, It just filters all keys to find the key which is requested.
+Gimulator can find objects based on keys.
+It just filters all keys to find the key which is requested.
 You can define your language using keys and the different components of your system can speak to each other with this language, through connecting to Gimulator.

-## Operations
+### Operations

 Gimulator supports five operations:

  1. Get: To get an object with a specific key.
  2. Set: To set an object with a specific key.
- 3. Find: To get a list of objects which match with a specific key.
+ 3. Find: To get a list of objects which match with a partial key.
  4. Delete: To delete an object with a specific key.
- 5. Watch: For setting a new watcher for a specific key to be aware of changes of that object.
+ 5. Watch: To set a new watcher for a specific key to be notified of changes of the objects filtered by that key.

-## Components
+### Components

 Gimulator contains four main packages:

-1. storage: This package has to store all incoming objects. it already saves objects in a map data structure in RAM.
+1. storage: This package stores all incoming objects.
+It currently saves objects in a map data structure in memory.
 2. simulator: It is a middleware package between **storage** and **api** packages.
 This package has to transmit incoming requests from api to storage package, and if there is a set operation on an object, it should push the new object to the clients who watch on this object.
-3. auth: This package has to authenticate new clients and authorize every request from clients based on a config file.
+3. auth: This package authenticates new clients and authorizes every request from clients based on a config file.
 4. api: This package handles incoming HTTP requests.
-Every request's method is "POST".
+All the endpoint's method are "POST".
 List of endpoints:

     * `/get`
     * `/set`